DonaldWhyte/high-performance-data-processing-in-python/contents.md

 ### The Reality
 1. Researcher builds model that works on their machine
 2. Programmer attempts to rewrite model for production
-3. Programmer can't to replicate the researcher's results
+3. Programmer can't replicate the researcher's results
 4. Everything spends tons of time figuring out why

 [NEXT]